-Relevant provisions Question Answer Con Connected parties 40.
-Paragraph 4.3.18 and 4.3.19 of the AML/CFT Guideline Connected parties Why does an Al need to obtain the names of all the connected parties of the customers that are legal persons or legal arrangements?
+Relevant provisions Question Answer department or person within that customer which is independent to the persons whose identities are being verified (for example, compliance, audit or human resources).
+38. Paragraph 4.5.1 of the AML/CFT Guideline Persons purporting to act on behalf of the customer Should dealers and traders in an investment bank or asset manager be considered as PPTAs?
+Dealers and traders in an investment bank or asset manager who are authorised to act on behalf of the investment bank or asset manager would not ordinarily be considered as PPTAs.
+However, there is no "one size fits all" approach given the differences in roles and ML/TF risks involved.
+An Al should have a documented policy that applies a reasonable approach, having regard to the ordinary meaning and other FAQs relating to PPTAs.
+Conr nected parties 39.
+Paragraphs 4.3.18 and 4.3.19 of the AML/CFT Guideline Connected parties Why does an Al need to obtain the names of all the connected parties of the customers that are legal persons or legal arrangements?
 The purpose of obtaining the names of all the connected parties of a customer is to facilitate the sanction screening requirements set out in paragraph 6.17 of the AML/CFT Guideline.
-41. Paragraph 4.3.19 of the AML/CFT Guideline Connected parties Who is to be regarded as "holding a senior management position or having executive authority in a customer" for the purpose of paragraph 4.3.19(d)?
+40. Paragraph 4.3.19 of the AML/CFT Guideline Connected parties Who is to be regarded as "holding a senior management position or having executive authority in a customer" for the purpose of paragraph 4.3.19(d)?
 Paragraph 4.3.19(d) only applies to customers that are not corporations, partnerships, or trust or other similar arrangements, so these customers may include, for example associations, clubs, societies, charities etc. Whether a natural person is regarded as holding a senior management position or having executive authority of these customers depends significantly on the management structure of the customers concerned.
 It is generally for the AI to determine based on its understanding of the customer's management structure obtained through the CDD process.
 Examples of person holding a senior management position or having executive authority may include the president, vice-president, secretary or treasurer of the customer.
-Relia ability of docum ents data or information 42.
-Paragraph 4.3.14 of the AML/CFT Guideline "Current" data etc An Al should ensure that documents, data or information obtained is current at the time they are provided to the Al. What is meant by the term "current"?
-Whether a document provided by a customer should be regarded as "current" depends on the nature of the document.
-The following examples may give Als some guidance: (a) for a document with an expiry date (eg passport), it cannot be expired at the time of verification; (b) for a document that will be updated on a frequent and specified basis (eg an annual return), the Al may generally accept the latest version of the document; (c) for a document that does not have an expiry date and is not required to be regularly updated (eg certificate of incumbency or certificate of good standing issued by the registered agent of an overseas-incorporated company), unless there is an independent and reliable public source of information to verify its reliability, the Al should only accept the document if it was issued within a reasonable timeframe (ie a reasonable timeframe from the date it is received or obtained by the Al. 6 months is generally regarded
+Relia Reliability of documents data or information 41.
+Paragraph 4.3.14 of the AML/CFT Guideline "Current" data etc An Al should ensure that documents, data or information obtained is Whether a document provided by a customer should be regarded as "current" depends on the nature of the document.
+The following examples may give Als some guidance: (a) for a document with an expiry date (eg passport), it cannot be expired at the time of verification;